1. NARCISSIST OR REALIST?

 “The Sabbath was made for man, not man for the Sabbath.”

-Actually, throughout the Gospels Jesus constantly asks whether people act because of love of oneself and others (what Christian tradition identifies as “acting according to God”), or because of a certain social status that should bring recognition (what Christian tradition identifies as “acting for the sake of an idol”).
-Jesus criticizes the way people behave when their behavior is caused by a desire for recognition (Matthew 6:1-6):
+Actually, throughout the Gospels Jesus constantly asks whether people act because of love of oneself and others (what Christian tradition identifies as “acting according to God”), or because of a certain social status that should bring approval (what Christian tradition identifies as “acting for the sake of an idol”).
+Jesus criticizes the way people behave when their behavior is caused by a desire for approval (Matthew 6:1-6):

 “Beware of practicing your righteousness before other people in order to be seen by them, for then you will have no reward from your Father who is in heaven.
 Thus, when you give to the needy, sound no trumpet before you, as the hypocrites do in the synagogues and in the streets, that they may be praised by others.
 Truly, I say to you, they have received their reward.
 But when you give to the needy, do not let your left hand know what your right hand is doing, so that your giving may be in secret.
 And your Father who sees in secret will reward you.
 And when you pray, you must not be like the hypocrites.
 For they love to stand and pray in the synagogues and at the street corners, that they may be seen by others.
 Truly, I say to you, they have received their reward.
 But when you pray, go into your room and shut the door and pray to your Father who is in secret.
 And your Father who sees in secret will reward you.”

-At first sight this text can be interpreted as a validation of Jesus’ mad and desperate narcissism: everyone who runs the risk of not being recognized by other people – including Jesus himself – can always count on the recognition from an imaginary divine “Dad”.
+At first sight this text can be interpreted as a validation of Jesus’ mad and desperate narcissism: everyone who runs the risk of not being recognized by other people – including Jesus himself – can always count on the approval from an imaginary divine “Dad”.
 However, the “Father who ís in secret” is love itself that realizes itself independently from the question whether or not it results in “success”.
-From a Christian point of view the love that allows people to accept themselves and others – and thus “refuses sacrifice” – is not something that produces the recognition from God, but it is itself a manifestation of God “at a human level”.
+From a Christian point of view the love that allows people to accept themselves and others – and thus “refuses sacrifice” – is not something that produces the approval from God, but it is itself a manifestation of God “at a human level”.
 The first letter of John very clearly formulates this conviction (1 John 4:7-8):

 An atheist who still brags about how he “does not need a heavenly reward” in order to “do good” still “sounds the trumpet” about his own “goodness”.
 The love the Gospels speak of is, by contrast, not always directly visible, and does not depend on visibility.
 Does a student throw his waste in a dustbin out of respect for his fellow students?
 Or because he desires the approval of his teachers and, at the same time, because he wants to avoid being punished?
 Indeed it is not directly visible whether or not a student respects certain rules because of love of one’s neighbor or because of love of one’s image.
 In the latter case the student will also fear losing his status.
 In the words of John’s first letter again (1 John 4:18), expressing the difference between the former and latter type of love: